Nixantsingh943/WeatherApp/README.md

 Search for any city to get current weather information.

-Display temperature, humidity, wind speed, and weather description.
+Display temperature, humidity,and wind speed .

 Show corresponding weather icon.

 Hourly forecast for the next few hours.

-5-day daily forecast with temperature ranges and weather conditions.
+4-day daily forecast with temperature ranges and weather conditions.

-Interactive design with a responsive layout and animated background.
+Interactive design with a responsive layout .

-Easy to use and mobile-friendly.
+Easy to use .

 ---
 ### Technologies Used